MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-atp.md

 ## Getting Started

 If you're new to Office 365 Advanced Threat Protection or learn best by *doing*, you may benefit from breaking initial ATP configuration into chunks, investigating, and viewing reports using this article as a reference.
-Here's are logical early configuration chunks:
+Here are logical early configuration chunks:

+- Set up the '*Anti*s' for your protection.
+These are:
+    - anti-malware
+    - anti-phishing
-- The '*Anti*s' (these are anti-malware, anti-phishing, and anti-spam protections)
+    - anti-spam
 - Safe Links and Safe Attachments
 - Securing the Workloads (workload examples include SharePoint Online, OneDrive, and Teams)
 - Zero-Hour auto purge